grimmlab/evars-gpr/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This repository provides source code for **EVent-triggered Augmented Refitting of Gaussian Process Regression for Seasonal Data (EVARS-GPR)**, for which we provide an overview in the figure below.
-See our paper talk at YouTube: https://youtu.be/jZ6hZNMa-TE
 EVARS-GPR is an online time series forecasting algorithm that is able to handle sudden shifts in the target variable scale of seasonal data.
 For this purpose, EVARS-GPR combines online change point detection with a refitting of the prediction model using data augmentation for samples prior to a change point.
-For more information, see our publication linked below.
+For more information, see our publication linked below or our paper talk at YouTube: https://youtu.be/jZ6hZNMa-TE
 <p>&nbsp;</p>

 <figure style="margin: 0;">